soldair/node-forkfriend/README.md

 // multiple calls to add add that many more to the pool friend.add('somefriend.js')

-friend.send('hey one of you work on this');
+// if send returns false you should wait for the drain event before sending more data. friend.send('hey one of you work on this');

 friend.on('message',function(message,workername,worker){